KDE/documentation-docs-krita-org/reference_manual/dockers/storyboard_docker.rst

 Arrange
     A drop-down menu which provides options for changing `View` and `Mode` settings.
-These settings change the arrangement of scenes withhin the docker.
+These settings change the arrangement of scenes within the docker.
 For additional details, see :ref:`storyboard_views_and_modes`

     .. image:: /images/dockers/Storyboard_arrange.png